TadiT7/treble_experimentations_wiki/Moto-G7-Plus.md

 ## Steps to install with twrp

-* Decryption is not required, but it's recommended
 * Download twrp image [twrp 3.3.1-0](https://twrp.me/motorola/motorolamotog7plus.html)
 * boot this image with the `fastboot` utility:
     ```